mayuresh-surve/Hospital_Inventory_Management/README.md

 HOW TO RUN PROJECT?
 1. Download all the files.
-2. Make sure all files are in same file.
+2. Make sure all files are in same folder.
 3. Under application package RUN "MyClass.java" file.